AdobeDocs/certification.en/help/certifications/getting-started.md

 ---
 title: Get Started
-description: Get started with technical certifications
+description: Get started with technical certifications.
+Learn about the program and how to navigate through our site pages.
 badge: label="Get started" type="positive"
+mini-toc-levels: 1
 ---

 # Get started {#getting-started}